stowball/hucssley/README.md

 */
 ```

-As with `$hu-classes`, you can customise the class name by passing a map to `$property`, and you can create unique classes with multiple declarations by not proving a `$type` and passing in a `@content` block.
+As with `$hu-classes`, you can customize the class name by passing a map to `$property`, and you can create unique classes with multiple declarations by not proving a `$type` and passing in a `@content` block.

 #### Parent classes: `hu-parent-classes`